fangwei123456/spikingjelly/docs/source/tutorials/en/ann2snn.rst

 Build and load the ANN
 ^^^^^^^^^^^^^^^^^^^^^^

-This section builds a simple convolutional network with ``ann2snn`` to classify the MNIST dataset.
+This section uses ``ann2snn`` to build a simple convolutional network for MNIST classification.

 The complete runnable example is ``spikingjelly.activation_based.ann2snn.examples.cnn_mnist``.
 The network structure is defined in ``ann2snn.sample_models.mnist_cnn``: